iqm-finland/qiskit-on-iqm/docs/user_guide.rst

     job.result().get_counts()

-This script uses an :class:`.IQMFakeAdonis` instance to conduct a noisy simulation of a circuit that was transpiled specifically to an IQM device.
+Above we use an :class:`.IQMFakeAdonis` instance to run a noisy simulation of ``circuit`` after transpiling it for that specific backend.

-To use a noisy simulation you can import a `IQMFakeAdonis`.
-We have provided a chip sample that is used as a standard when creating an instance of
+:class:`IQMFakeBackend` can be initialized using an :class:`IQMChipSample` instance, which describes the physical properties of the QPU specimen to be simulated.
+If not provided, by default each :class:`IQMFakeBackend` subclass uses representative values for that QPU type.

-`IQMFakeAdonis`.
-If you want to use your own noise parameters, you can just create your own chip sample by adapting the following template:
+If you want to use your own noise parameters, you can create your own chip sample as follows:

 .. code-block:: python